tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-api.md

 - `Authorization` for authentication and authorization, valid OAuth2.0 Bearer token must be passed in the [Authorization header](/rest/api/apimanagement/2019-01-01/apioperation/createorupdate).
 The token must be issued to `https://api.timeseries.azure.com/` resource (also known as "audience" in the token).

 Optional URL query string parameters:
 - `timeout=<timeout>` – server-side timeout for the request execution.
 Applicable only for Get Environment Events and Get Environment Aggregates API.
-Timeout value should be in ISO 8601 duration format, for example "PT20S" and should be in the range 1-30s.
+Timeout value should be in ISO 8601 duration format, for example "PT20S" and should be in the range 1-30 s.
 Default value is 30s.

 Optional request headers:
 - `Content-type` - if specified, only `application/json` is supported.